 Something, Rally finally decided, was wrong.
 Something in the look in Cowboy’s eyes and the tone of her voice on the phone.

 She had been scared.
 Scared to say no.

 Rally clenched her jaw and flexed her hands.
 There was something Cowboy wasn’t saying about her “work” for J.D.
 Wayson, and Rally wanted to know what it was.

 She instructed the cabbie to let her off, paid quickly and took off across the road.
 On foot, she switched her pace to blend in with the small clumps of people gathered in front of the museum, mostly press.
 A big private event tonight, she gathered, but that wasn’t her concern.
-Moving from group to group, she made her way around the side of the museum, breaking into a run to make the gate as a catering truck went through.
+Moving from group to group, she made her way around the side of the Institute, breaking into a run to make the gate as a catering truck went through.

 Carefully, Rally picked her way through the vehicles, using them as cover, staying away from the open docks and the staff moving in and out with deliveries.
 There was no sign of the black car.
 She had just about made it to the museum interior when she saw it.
-The driver was talking to someone wearing a museum staff uniform.
+The driver was talking to someone wearing a Institute staff uniform.
 They laughed at some joke, chatting easily with each other.
 She worked her way closer, keeping her eye on the driver.
 Cowboy must have gone inside.
 But why?
 Security?
-Would JD Wayson be paranoid enough to use a back entrance for his own party?
+Would J.D.
+Wayson be paranoid enough to use a back entrance for his own party?
 Rally didn’t think so.

 She slipped past a car, and one step closer to the black car, when something cold was pressed hard into her head behind her ear.

 “Stop here.”
 The woman’s voice was muffled by the mask she wore.
 She turned to the driver, thrusting her weapon into his cheek.
 Moving close enough to smell his fear, she forced herself to not gag.
 “Do.
 Not.
 Move.”
 She kept the gun pressed hard enough against the driver’s face that it made his mouth distort.